Saad-Noor/Angular-Ecommerce-Site/README.md

-# AngularJS-E-Commerce-WebSite
+# Angular-E-Commerce-WebSite
-A simple E-Commerce Site in angularJS Framework.
+A simple E-Commerce Site in angular Framework.